Black Caviar: Royal Ascot

 In June, she was sent overseas for the first time for the Diamond Jubilee Stakes at Royal Ascot.
 On the 30-hour flight from Australia to the United Kingdom, she wore a specially designed "compression suit" which helped blood circulation.
 Racing over a straight six furlongs on rain-softened turf, Black Caviar won the Diamond Jubilee Stakes by a head from the French-trained filly Moonlight Cloud, with Restiadargent a neck away in third.
 Nolen sent the mare past the Frankie Dettori-ridden Soul inside the last quarter-mile but after establishing a clear lead, he began to ease Black Caviar.
 Moonlight Cloud moved up on the stands side to draw almost level before Nolen began driving Black Caviar again in the final strides.
 Nolen said that his over-confidence had been a factor in the closeness of the finish: "It was an error that every apprentice is taught not to do, and I got away with it today."
 It was discovered during after-race X-rays that Black Caviar had sustained an eight-centimetre muscle tear somewhere in the race.
 Nolen felt the change in the horse and said he 'thought she'd done enough to get home.
 I didn't want to annoy her any more.'
 Moody explained the mare had not coped with the 11,000-mile journey as well as he had hoped or expected.
 He also described her as appearing "tired and worn out" after the race.
-Based on Black Caviar's 22 victories, Timeform rated the Diamond Jubilee as her third lowest performance(116).
-However, an examination by veterinarian Peter Angus and chiropractor Michael Bryant later revealed that Black Caviar sustained a grade-four tear of the quadriceps and a grade-two tear of the sacroiliac during the race.
+An examination by veterinarian Peter Angus and chiropractor Michael Bryant later revealed that Black Caviar sustained a grade-four tear of the quadriceps and a grade-two tear of the sacroiliac during the race.
 It was announced that Black Caviar would return to Australia to recover and bypass the originally intended second stage of her international challenge in the July Cup.
 On 26 June, Moody explained that Black Caviar was expected to recover from her injuries and that, after an extended break, she would be prepared for a third Patinack Farm Classic.

 On 31 July connections decided Black Caviar would not race during the spring carnival.

 In November 2012, Black Caviar was named European Champion Sprinter at the Cartier Racing Awards, becoming the first horse trained outside Europe to be so honoured.

 Horses foaled in Australia have their official "birthdays" on 1 August, whereas in the Northern Hemisphere, horses have their ages advanced by one year on 1 January.
 This anomaly led to Black Caviar being officially described as a six-year-old when she ran in England in June 2012, although she was still a five-year-old by Southern Hemisphere reckoning.